LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectToMessaging/api.md

 ### Frequently Asked Questions

-<strong>What is the rate limit for the API?</strong>
+<strong>1.
+What is the rate limit for the API?</strong>

-The current rate limit is 30 transaction per second per brand.
+The current rate limit is 30 requests per second for all messaging channels per brand.

-<strong>What is the recommended action from brands for 429 responses?</strong>
+<strong>2.
+What is the recommended action from brands for 429 responses?</strong>

 We recommend a request be retried (3 attempts with exponential retry with delay of 5 sec) when witnessing 429 status code.

-<strong>Which channels are supported as of now?</strong>
+<strong>3.
+Which channels are supported as of now?</strong>

-C2M supports SMS-Twilio and WA channels.
+C2M supports SMS-Twilio, WA, and INAPP channels.

-<strong>Is there a throughput limitation for the data that gets passed from Twilio to LP?
-For example, if brand sends 100 Twilio msgs/sec (their max throughput), then can the data flow through to LP at the same rate?</strong>
+<strong>4.
+Is there a throughput limitation for the data that gets passed from Twilio to LP?</strong>

-- C2M does not have any limitations on the message size while sending messages to twilio or other channels.
-However a large message may translate to more than one message when the recipient receives it.
+C2M does not have any limitations on the message size while sending messages to twilio or other channels.
-- Example: A message of more than 140 characters will be divided into two messages and sent to recipients.

-<strong>What is the lifespan of the app JWT?
-When we do need to get a new JWT, do we have to first make the call to LivePerson Domain API in order to get the sentinel service domain, or is that domain consistent enough that we can hard code that in?</strong>
+<strong>5.
+What is the lifespan of the APP JWT? </strong>

-- An APP JWT expiration time is 1 hour from the time it is created.
-To get an app JWT from sentinel API, a call to domain api has to be made to get the sentinel api domain.
-This domain can be cached for some duration.
-We expect the domain to change in very rare cases.
-It’s still recommended that cache duration should not be more than 1 day.
+An APP JWT expiration time is 1 hour from the time it is created.

-<strong>Do we need any other JWT other than APP JWT e.g. Consumer JWT?</strong>
-C2M service does not create or consume consumer JWT or other JWT except APP JWT.
-C2M API consumes AppJWT created from provided clientId and Secret for authentication.

-<strong>What should the authentication header look like, is the bearer token the only thing required even in production usage?
-Do we need to include our ConsumerKey/Secret or our AccessToken/Secret that we use in the 1.0 API at all, or any other information?</strong>
-App Jwt will be consumed as Bearer Token.
-No other key, secret or token will be consumed by C2M Messaging api.

-<strong>How does C2M 2.0 api provide a report?</strong>
+<strong>6.
+Does C2M 2.0 API provide a report?</strong>

-We will have the report API, so stay tuned.
+We will have the report API, stay tuned.

-<strong>Of the error cases described above, which of those errors should we consider "retry-able"?
-For example, a bad request due to a missing field is not retry-able because it will just always fail, but a case where one of the downstream services was temporarily unavailable could warrant a retry.</strong>
-C2M Messaging service has retry mechanism internally on dependent services to reduce failures due to transient errors.

-<strong>What’s the lookback period?</strong>
+<strong>7.
+What’s the lookback period?</strong>
 - Lookback period is how long will LP services maintain context (like campaign info, skill etc) for a reply of a message that is sent to the recipient/consumer.
 - Lookback period can be pre-configured up to 30 days.
 Current maximum lookback period is 30 days from when messages are sent using C2M API.
 Example: When a message is sent to consumer using C2M API and if consumer replies within 30 days from when message was sent, the response will be redirected to LE agent according to specified skill.
 A response after 30 days will not be treated as a conversation.
 Please note, if a consumer has an existing active conversation with a brand in any channel, the outbound message won’t be delivered.

-<strong>How do we know which field is optional or required?</strong>
+<strong>8.
+How do we know which field is optional or required?</strong>

 Refer to each API's <strong>Request Body Parameters</strong> or [swagger](https://connect-to-messaging.z1.fs.liveperson.com/api/api-docs/?api=c2m).

-<strong>What's the restriction on request body parameters?</strong>
+<strong>9.
+What's the restriction on request body parameters?</strong>

 | Field Name | Limitation |
 | :--- | :--- |